deficollective/defiscan/src/content/protocols/pendle.md

 ### Treasury & Fee System

-The treasury and fee distribution system presents critical upgradeability risks.
-The `PendleFeeDistributorV2`, controlled by the `DevMultisig`, includes high-risk functions like `upgradeToAndCall` and `setMerkleRootAndFund`.
-The latter updates the merkle root that validates user reward claims and simultaneously adds funds to the contract for distribution, creating a potential vector for reward theft if a malicious root is set.
+The fee distribution system has multiple critical upgradeability vectors and centralization risks.
+The `PendleFeeDistributorV2` (controlled by `DevMultisig`) contains `upgradeToAndCall` and `setMerkleRootAndFund` which can replace implementation logic and redirect reward distributions without timelock.

-The contract also includes `updateProtocolClaimable` and `updateProtocolClaimables` which allow the DevMultisig to modify reward allocations for protocol integrations, potentially allocating excessive rewards to compromised addresses.
-Without timelock protection, these changes could be executed and funds drained before users could react.
+The `hardwareDeployer` EOA creates a severe centralization risk in the fee flow: Treasury multisigs (2/6 and 2/5) send tokens to this EOA, which then converts them to ETH using `PendleRouterV4` and is supposed to transfer funds to `DevMultisig` and to the `Treasury`.
+Our analysis shows this EOA can simply choose not to execute these transfers, effectively blocking all fee distributions to users.
+This address also has both `GUARDIAN` and `ALICE` roles in `PendleGovernanceProxy` and can modify protocol parameters like fee rates via `setLnFeeRate`.

-The original `PendleFeeDistributor`, still active but considered legacy, is owned by an unknown address (0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1), creating a potential risk for unclaimed token rewards.
-This contract includes functions like `upgradeTo`, `addPool`, and `fund` that could be used to manipulate remaining token distributions if this unknown owner is malicious or compromised.
+The original `PendleFeeDistributor`, still active but considered legacy, is owned by an unknown address(0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1) that still distributes USDC to users with no relation to the current Treasury.

-The `PendleMultiTokenMerkleDistributor` manages the monthly vePENDLE rewards distribution and includes functions like `upgradeTo`, `upgradeToAndCall`, and `setMerkleRoot`.
-A predictable vulnerability window exists between monthly vePENDLE snapshots (on the 20th) and distribution events, during which a compromised DevMultisig could redirect an entire month's rewards across multiple token types.
+The `PendleMultiTokenMerkleDistributor` manages token rewards earned from vePENDLE voting points and contains critical upgradeability functions including `upgradeToAndCall` and `setMerkleRoot`, controlled by the `DevMultisig`.
+These functions allow replacing the contract implementation and modifying the merkle root used to validate reward claims, without timelock or other protection.

 ### Cross-Chain Infrastructure